-Kurt is now an executive within SA Health, providing leadership within Aboriginal Health, and more recently Mental Health.
+Kurt is now an executive within SA Health, providing leadership to portfolios including Aboriginal Health and Mental Health.

-Nicole is a lawyer with over 10 years' experience practising as a solicitor.
+Nicole is an experienced senior lawyer.
 She has provided practical legal advice to both private and public sector clients.
 Nicole is currently an in-house lawyer in the tertiary education sector.

-Nicole was appointed as a Kidsafe SA Board Member in 2016.
+Nicole was appointed to the Kidsafe SA Board in 2016.
 With a young family of her own, Nicole has a keen interest in assisting Kidsafe SA to achieve its goal of reducing the number of unintentional childhood deaths and injuries.

-Alison brings over 25 years of retail, health and community pharmacy industry experience, coupled with exposure to health insurance and wider healthcare markets, beginning her career at F H Faulding in South Australia.
+Alison brings over 25 years of retail and community pharmacy industry experience, coupled with exposure to health insurance and wider healthcare markets, beginning her career at F H Faulding in South Australia.
 Through this respected organisation, Alison gained valuable experience across distribution and supply, sales and marketing, systems development and human resources functions, in both local and national roles.
 Her senior management and influencer roles at National Pharmacies has also enabled her to develop strengths in negotiation, strategic planning marketing, promotional and merchandise assortment planning and execution.
-Her role currently sees her developing and commercialising new retail and health oriented business initiatives for the organisation in both physical stores and now in the digital space helped to transport these skills to the health insurance industry where she currently works with Health Partners to commercialise health oriented solutions for members and the fund.
+Developing and commercialising new retail and health oriented business initiatives for the organisation in both physical stores and in the digital space helped to transport these skills to the health insurance industry where she currently works with Health Partners to commercialise health oriented solutions for members and the fund.

-Alison enjoys working in not for profit, member based organisations where she can build businesses, teams and individuals and takes these passions and her business acumen wider by becoming involved and supporting communities in areas of local sporting groups, schools and other local initiatives.
+Alison enjoys working in not for profit, member based organisations where she can build businesses, teams and individuals, creating value for all stakeholders.
+These passions and business acumen are taken wider by becoming involved and supporting communities in areas of local sporting groups, schools and other local initiatives.

-Alison joined the Kidsafe board in April 2016 to support child centred, local organisations that have a real and positive outcome on children and families’ lives.
+Alison joined the Kidsafe board in April 2016 to support child centred, local organisations that have a real and positive outcome on children and families’ health and wellbeing.

-McKeely Maney is the Kidsafe SA Child Injury Prevention Project Officer in 2015 and is now the Operations Manager.
-She is responsible for managing and delivering Kidsafe SA services, content development, project delivery and manages Kidsafe SA social media activity.
+McKeely Denholm started at Kidsafe SA as a Child Injury Prevention Project Officer in 2015 and is now the Operations Manager.
+She is responsible for managing and delivering Kidsafe SA services, content development and project delivery.

 McKeely is originally from Mundulla in the Upper South East.
 Having grown up in a rural area, and having won the Young Rural Ambassador Award, McKeely has an interest in the safety of children’s physical environments specific to farms and rural settings.
 She came to Adelaide to study a Bachelor of Health Science at the University of Adelaide which she graduated from at the end of 2014.
 McKeely has trained in hazard identification along with the execution of hazard testing and recommendation of hazard removal in both community areas and childcare settings.
 She has a strong passion for public health, specifically child injury prevention after her involvement in researching the prevalence of soft, at-risk mattresses in childcare centres.
 Her audit found that over half the childcare centres tested in Adelaide had at least one mattress that failed the firmness test.